 As with everything, prevention is the best remedy.
 The same goes for your feet; waiting for your problems to worsen might result in pain that keeps you off the rocks for longer.
 Before pain occurs, practicing good foot care will help avoid some of the common issues climbers face.

 Bunion pads or corn covers – Examine your feet regularly for signs of corns or bunions developing.
 Any redness or swelling might indicate the start of these foot problems.
 Don’t wait until you’re in pain!
 Slap on a bunion or corn cover to protect the points of contact from friction with shoes.

 Take shoes off in between climbs – Climbing shoes are designed to channel power onto the big toes and can be uncomfortable to wear for long periods.
 Taking them off while belaying or in between sending boulder problems will go a long way to helping your feet breathe, stretch and recover.

 Choose appropriate shoes – Climbing shoes can be uncomfortable and tight-fitting, but they don’t have to be instruments of torture that cut off circulation.
 The perfect shoes are out there for you, just be patient, and you’ll find one that fits like a glove, and you enjoy (somewhat!) putting on.

 What’s the right shoe for you?

-In addition to the pairs we’ve listed above, there are more shoes out there that can be comfortable for bunion sufferers.
+As well as the shoes we’ve listed above, there are other shoes out there that can be comfortable for bunion sufferers.
 Look for shoes with wide toe boxes, larger widths, asymmetrical designs to give the big toe more room, and leather uppers that will stretch more and conform to the shape of your foot.